Understanding Hypnotherapy

 Hypnotherapy may be less effective if:

-If you’re unsure, I’m happy to explore this with you during a free consultation.
-It’s a relaxed, no-pressure space to ask questions and see if this approach feels right for you.
+If you’re unsure, I’m happy to explore this with you during a free consultation to see if this approach feels right for you.

 What to Expect from Sessions

 Every session has two parts that work together to help you make real progress.
 First, we’ll spend time talking about your concerns, any progress you’ve made since the last session, and what you want to achieve instead of your fears.
-This helps me understand your needs and craft positive suggestions tailored just for you.
+This helps me understand your needs and craft positive suggestions specific to you, drawing from your own words.

-In the second half, you’ll be guided into a relaxed, focused state of hypnosis, where your subconscious mind is more open to these positive changes.
+In the second half, you’ll be guided into a relaxed, focused state of hypnosis, where your subconscious mind is more open to new suggestions.
 You’ll remain fully aware and in control the entire time.

 Every client is different, and the number of sessions depends on your specific needs, goals, and how deeply rooted the issue is.
 Some people notice meaningful changes after just a few sessions, while others benefit from a longer process.
 We’ll get a better sense of the pace once we begin working together and see how your mind responds.